April 8, 2010

 2 tablespoons fresh parsley, rough chopped

-Preheat oven to 400 degrees F. Place asparagus in a large plastic bag.
-Drizzle half the olive oil over the asparagus and add the garlic, seal the bag and shake until asparagus is coated evenly with the olive oil.
 If necessary, add only enough of the remaining olive oil to coat the asparagus.
 Place the asparagus in a single layer on a cookie sheet, season with salt and pepper.
-Bake until tender or crunchy depending upon your preference, about 12 to 20 minutes.
-Garnish with fresh chopped parsley.

-Note: Toss asparagus with oil, garlic, and salt and pepper as directed above and store in refrigerator until you're ready to bake it off.
+Note: Toss asparagus with oil, garlic, and salt and pepper as directed above and store in the refrigerator until you're ready to bake it off.
 Asparagus starts losing its sweetness the minute it's cut, therefore, as always, look for the freshest stalks possible.
 Skins should be smooth and bright colored with tightly formed heads.